Abaasomar/Sql-portfolio-projects/Supplement_sales project/README.md

 4. **Which platforms perform the best overall?**
    Evaluate e-commerce channels like iHerb, Amazon, and Walmart to prioritize strategic initiatives.

-5. **How can sales performance be improved through actionable recommendations?**
-   Provide data-driven guidance to maximize revenue, optimize discounts, and focus on top-performing products and platforms.

 ---